asvrada/CollegeProj-MiniGameEngine/README.md

 Open for all feedback

 ## _Todo Lists:_
+0. Switch to shared pointers
 1. Accuracy issues
-2. Clipping
+2. Triangle Clipping (IMPORTANT)
 3. Mutli-thread optimization

 ### -What is this ?